 The waters off the islands are populated with brightly colored tropical fish and stunning coral.
 You can explore the underwater world by snorkeling or scuba diving.
 The entire island is part of the Fuji-Hakone-Izu National Park due to its unspoiled plant and animal life.

 Volcanic hot springs and hiking trails

-Take a walk along the Ako Lava Flow Trail on the west coast of the island to see some of the formations created by past lava flows.
-Furusato Relaxation Village Furusato-yu Hot Spring, located nearby, makes a great place to relax after your trek.
+Take a walk along the Ako Lava Trail on the west coast of the island to see some of the formations created by past lava flows.
+Furusato Experience Village Furusato no Yu Hot Spring, located nearby, makes a great place to relax after your trek.

 Nearby Mikurajima, 23 kilometers to the south of Miyakejima, is a well-known spot for dolphin watching.
 A colony of over 100 bottlenose dolphins populates the waters around this small island.

-By making a reservation at the Miyake Tourism Association, you can watch the dolphins and swim.
+By making a reservation at the Miyakejima Tourist Association, you can watch the dolphins and swim.
 If the dolphins are in a playful mood, they occasionally join the swimmers.